Mr. Vampire II: Plot

 Lam and Yen sneak into the morgue and try to kill the vampires with a wooden sword but fail.
 Kwok and his students also arrive at the morgue because his student needs to get the blood of one of the vampires to cure himself after being bitten.
 Lam and Yen pretend to be corpses while Kwok and his students carry the vampires out.
 They put the bodies in the back of a truck while Lam and Yen sneak into the driver seat and hijack the truck.
 Later, they are stopped by police officers at a roadblock and the two vampires escape.
 The boy vampire sees the two adult vampires escaping on the news and lets out a loud cry that alerts the vampires to his location.

 Lam and Yen hear on their radio that there are vampire sightings and they arrive at the children's house.
-With the help of the police, Lam and Yen kill the two adult vampires.
-However, after seeing how the children have grown fond of the boy vampire, Yen decides to inject it with anesthetics instead of killing it.
-He dresses up the vampire in normal clothing and sneaks it out of the house without the police noticing.
-Kwok arrives and falls to the ground.
-His students stand behind him, revealing that they have become vampires after failing to get a sample of vampire blood to cure themselves.
+With the help of the police, Lam and Yen kill the two adult vampires and question the humaneness of their methods.
+However, upon seeing how fond the children have grown of the boy vampire, Yen decides to inject it with anesthetics instead of killing it.
+He disguises the vampire in normal clothing and sneaks it out of the house without the police noticing.
+Kwok arrives and falls face-first to the ground, revealing his two students behind him who have now become vampires after failing to procure a sample of vampire blood to cure themselves.